eltoto1219/vltk/README.md

 num_labels 5246
 ```

-# Tying it all together
+# tying it all together

 Now, it is possible to create any arbitrary text-image dataset instantly.
 By specifying a preset config this is as easy as doing the following: